ishu59/BasicImgProcThreads/ReadME.md

 ## Overview

 This is Basic Image processing and face detection project with C++ and OpenCV.
-This application uses web camera to detect faces and apply various filters in the filter window at runtime.
-The output has concurrent windows for output driven by 4 concurrent threads producing the 4 processed live stream.
+This application uses web camera to detect faces and apply various filters runtime.
+The output has 4 windows for video streams driven by 4 concurrent threads producing the processed live stream.
 Every alternate frame is processed enabling it to work on raspberry pi as well.

 ---------